MatixAndr09/QRCodeV2/README.md

 # QRCodeV2
 A new generation of QR Codes transfer more data in smaller image

+> [!WARNING]
+> The code with version target 1.0 is not optimalized.
+Please don't put large data into the program, becouse taht can lead to disk issues and os crashes.
+THE CODE WILL CHANGE

 ## Known Issues

 - Custom objects in QR code to determine what is the data saved is not working (eg. link, code, or just text)